Reducing Your Risk of Metabolic Syndrome

 - Limit or eliminate soda and other sugary drinks including juice.

 is one diet that may help to reduce your risk of developing metabolic syndrome.
-This diet emphasizes plant-based foods like fruits, veggies, grains, olive oil.
-It also highlights low to moderate amounts of fish, poultry, and dairy products.
+This diet emphasizes plant-based foods like fruits, veggies, grains, and olive oil.
+It also highlights low-to-moderate amounts of fish, poultry, and dairy products.

 Increase Your Physical Activity

 - Exercise a little each day.
 Aim for a total of 30 minutes or more.

 - Commit yourself to more physical activity.
 Join a health club or plan walks with friends.